dBerriff/audio-replay/README.md

 Notes:

-repeat modes are problematic (mode persists) and have not been implemented.
+- repeat modes are problematic (all-tracks mode does not work; single track mode persists) and have not been implemented.

-folders have not been used.
+- folders have not been used.